unmaskitnow/rds-sql-self-managed-ad/README.md

 * Create Organizational Unit  (OU) in Active Directory
 * Create a domain user with delegated permissions to perform domain join of RDS DB Instance
 * Create a domain user for SQL login
-* Create a encryoted secret in AWS Secrets Manager with domain join credentials
+* Create a encrypted secret in AWS Secrets Manager with domain join credentials
 * Join Amazon RDS to self Managed Active Directory
 * Test SQL login for domain user